ANU-RSES-Education/EMSC-4033/Notebooks/Themes/SolveMathProblems/2-FiniteDifferences.md

 plt.show()
 ```

-The useful part of this is that we can derive an equation without knowing any calculus!
+The useful part of this is that we can differentiate an equation without knowing any calculus!
 (Not that we recommend that!)

 Finite difference is just one of many techniques that fall under the umbrella of *numerical modelling*.